- City Recorder

 - Request for Government Records (GRAMA) - Government records are accessible to all citizens, and can be obtained under The Government Records Access and Management Act (GRAMA).
 The City Recorder receives these requests, then forwards them to the appropriate department to obtain the requested documents.

 - Elections - The Recorder maintains current election information and coordinates the municipal elections with the Salt Lake County Elections Office.
-The Recorder coordinates and accepts applications from candidates seeking to run for South Salt Lake public office, including mayor and city council.
+The Recorder coordinates and accepts declaration of candidacy from candidates seeking to run for South Salt Lake public office, including mayor and city council.
 We also organize all municipal election activities, and partner with the Salt Lake County Elections Division on election day, to ensure a smooth and effective process.

 - Special Event Request (Permit) - Our department processes requests for special event permits.
 Anyone planning to host a special event primarily for the purpose of fundraising or entertainment must complete one of these requests at least 14 days prior to the event.